 Extreme Measures is an active contributor to the BOMA Floor Measurement Task Force and in 2016, BOMA International awarded us a contract to modernize these essential publications.
 As the official Editor and Illustrator, we have clarified the language, improved the graphical presentation, and ensured consistency across the suite of Standards.
 We also host a free BOMA Help Desk online, which is the preferred resource for practitioners seeking guidance with the BOMA Standards interpretation online.

-The International Property Measurement Standard, IPMS All Buildings has gained
+The International Property Measurement Standard, IPMS All Buildings is popular

 measurement methodology, regardless of building location, use, type or occupancy.
 IPMS defines